AnastasiaProkaieva/daiwt_mlops_Paris/README.md

         1. Write predictions to specified Delta path

 ## Limitations
-- Multitask jobs running against the same cluster
+- Multitask workflow running against the same cluster
     - The pipeline initial-model-train-register is a [multitask job](https://docs.databricks.com/data-engineering/jobs/index.html) which stitches together demo setup, feature store creation and model train pipelines.
     - At present, each of these tasks within the multitask job is executed on a different automated job cluster, rather than all tasks executed on the same cluster.
 As such, there will be time incurred for each task to acquire